canonical/temporal-k8s-operator/CONTRIBUTING.md

 ### ingress

 The charm exposes itself using the Nginx Ingress Integrator charm.
 Once deployed, find the IP of the ingress controller by running ``` microk8s kubectl get pods -n ingress -o wide ``` and add the IP-to-hostname mapping in your /etc/hosts file.
 By default, the hostname will be set to ```temporal-k8s```.
-You can then connect a Temporal client through this hostname on port 80 i.e. ```Client.connect("temporal-k8s:80")```.
+You can then connect a Temporal client through this hostname i.e. ```Client.connect("temporal-k8s")```.

 You will need to modify the ingress resource to accept gRPC traffic.
 This can be done as follows: